simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Aberration correction
 -------------------------------------------------------

-The spectra are aberrated and we need to correct for it, to do so we generate sims with aberration and compare them with sims without aberration, we then correct the effect on the data power spectra, grab the code in the aberration folder and run
+The spectra are aberrated, and we need to correct for it.
+To do so, we generate simulations with aberration and compare them with simulations without aberration.
+We then correct the effect on the data power spectra.
+Grab the code in the aberration folder and run:

 .. code:: shell